24-hour Crisis Hotline

 Individual counseling for victims of sexual violence is also offered through the Be Project as requested by school counselors and partners and/or by students who make an outcry after receiving classroom education services.
 Therapeutic groups are conducted with small groups of students to provide a safe, supportive environment for personal sharing and peer support.

 The Family Place provides free counseling for adult and adolescent survivors of incest and childhood sexual abuse.
-In addition to core counseling services for adults, the Incest Recovery Program offers outreach counseling, training for professionals, and educational outreach about the problems of sexual assault and incest.
+In addition to core counseling services for adults, we offer outreach counseling, training for professionals, and educational outreach about the problems of sexual assault and incest.

-Planned Parenthood of Dallas & Northeast Texas has honored our Incest Recovery Program with The Katherine Ripley Award for Education.
+Planned Parenthood of Greater Texas, Inc., has honored our Incest Recovery Services with The Katherine Ripley Award for Education.